 As a parent, it is your job to ensure that your children are growing up in a healthy, happy family atmosphere.
 Physical violence or mental abuse should not be tolerated.
 If you believe that your children are in physical or mental danger, you should seriously consider separating or divorcing your spouse.

 Divorce is not something that should be decided on a whim.
-It’s serious business that affects more than just you and your soon-to-be ex.
+It’s serious business that affects more than just you and your soon-to-be-ex spouse.

 The biggest piece of divorce advice for knowing when it’s time to file for divorce is when you know that you’ve exhausted all other options to try and save the relationship.